arduino/docs-content/content/arduino-cloud/01.guides/02.arduino-c/arduino-c.md

 ---
 title: 'Arduino / C++'
-description: 'Get started with the Arduino Cloud using the Arduino / C++ programming language.'
+description: 'Get started with the Arduino Cloud using the C++ programming language.'
 tags: [Arduino Cloud, Setup]
 author: 'Karl Söderby'
 ---

-The default option for programming your board to connect to the Arduino Cloud is by using the **Arduino / C++ language**.
+The default option for programming your board to connect to the Arduino Cloud is by using the **C++ language**.
 The configuration and connection between your board and the Arduino Cloud is supported by the [ArduinoIoTCloud library](https://github.com/arduino-libraries/ArduinoIoTCloud) & [Arduino_ConnectionHandler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) libraries.

 Whenever you create a [Thing](/arduino-cloud/cloud-interface/things) in the Arduino Cloud, you automatically start generating a set of files that will handle the configurations, credentials & connection:
 - `<sketchname>.ino` - your main sketch file,